One of the conventions adopted is low key lighting. The lighting in this shot focuses on the character

-On the other hand it could be suggested she is objectified through the use of film elements: throughout this clip, many shots of Nancy show her dancing on the bar.
+On the other hand it could be suggested she is objectified through the use of film elements: throughout this clip, many shots of dancing on the bar.
 For example a medium shot focuses on her hips and bum, which fetishises parts of her body, which again reinforces the male gaze theory.
 Another is the use of slow motion while the camera pans up her body, which is voyeuristic and objectifies her which reflects the intended male audience.

 In binary opposition to this, a high angle shot of three men in a row drinking beer at the same time.
 This could signify the intended male gazing audience for Nancy’s character and the film itself.
 This again is reflected with the zoom on another male character which could signify he is the intended male audience of the film.
 However, if the film is suggesting females hold sexual power over males it could suggest the zoom signifies women target males as sexual predators, again reinforcing the femme fatale convention of film noir.